therealozp/class-notes/economics of business strategy/competition and competitors.md

 total output across $n$ firms:
 $$Q=\frac{n}{n+1}Q_{c}$$
 ## Bertrand duopoly
-occurs when products are differentiated.
+occurs when products are differentiated. when goods are homogeneous, Bertrand's duopoly will naturally dissolve into perfect competition.
 $$Q_{A} = a+bP_{A} + cP_{B}$$
 $$Q_{B} = d + eP_{B} + fP_{A}$$